Owned By: Town of Scituate

 Habitats and Wildlife

 First Herring Brook finds its source in Scituate in the area west of Route 3A, between First Parish Road and Old Oaken Bucket Road.
 It flows through the First Herring Brook Reservoir, and downstream to Old Oaken Bucket Pond, passing through two dams.
-Below Old Oaken Bucket Pond, at the Driftway, it flows into Herring River, a major tributary to the North River.
-Herring River flows into the North River just upstream of its outlet to the sea.
+Below the Stockbridge Mill, at the Driftway, it flows into Herring River, a major tributary to the North River.
+Herring River flows into the North River near The Spit.

 Historic Site: Yes